 1. Prevention goes a long way!

 Some dog owners underestimate the power of prevention.
 You can prevent your dog from chewing your shoes and other belongings by keeping everything picked up.
 Another way to prevent your dog from chewing your property is to leave her in a kennel when you are not home.
 Not only will this prevent your dog from chewing your stuff, but it will also keep your dog safe.
 Sometimes dogs can choke or get hurt from chewing inappropriate items such as wires, cables or aluminum.

 2. Provide your dog with her own toys.

 Make it easy for your dog to make the right chewing choices by providing her with plenty of options.
 DogIDs recommends the Jive Eco-Friendly Ball for dogs that love to play fetch or carry around a ball.
-This is spokesdog River’s favorite toy to play fetch with, and it’s also indestructible.
+This is spokesdog River's favorite toy to play fetch with, and it's also indestructible.
 It can handle some serious chewing.
-DogIDs also recommends natural rawhide bones made without chemicals.
+DogIDs also recommends natural dog treats made without chemicals.
 Other possibilities could include squeaky toys, rope toys or any type of puzzle or interactive toy.

 3. Rotate which toys are available.